 Free Consultation · Call 24/7

 Sepsis refers to a potentially life-threatening syndrome that triggers the body’s response to an infection, typically in the lungs, skin, or urinary or gastrointestinal tracts.
 The immune system functions by protecting the body from infections and illness.
 However, a person’s body can go into an over-extended chain reaction to an infection, with immune chemicals entering the bloodstream to fight the infection.
-This extreme response to a disease is closely similar to a systemic inflammatory immune response, but the two should not be confused.

 In sepsis, immune chemicals in the bloodstream trigger inflammation, leading to blood clots and leaky blood vessels.
 When the blood flow is impaired, the lack of transport can impair needed nutrients and oxygen to internal organs.
 Without timely evaluation and intervention, sepsis morphs quickly and can lead to tissue damage, organ failure, and death.